 Every year, January comes, and so do my big fitness plans.

-I tell myself: Exercise daily.
-Eat clean.
-Quit junk.
-Wake up early.
+I tell myself: exercise daily, eat clean, quit junk, wake up early.
 And every year, by February, I’m exhausted, frustrated, and slowly slipping back into old habits.

-This year, 2026, I’m doing things differently.
+So this year, 2026, I’m doing things differently.

 I’m keeping it simple.
-I’m choosing one fitness resolution - something I know I can actually follow, even on busy, lazy, or stressful days.
+I’m choosing one fitness resolution something I know I can actually follow, even on busy, lazy, or stressful days.

-My Only Resolution for 2026: Lose 10 kg.
+My Only Resolution for 2026: Lose 10 kg

 That’s it.